yashriful/UK-Employment-Data-Tableau/README.md

 An interactive UK map showcasing employment shifts across major cities.
 London, how are you doing? 🌆📍

-🖼️ Here's a sneak peek at the visualizations:
+🖼️ Here's a sneak peek at the visualisations:

 🛠️ Tools & Technologies Used

-Tableau 📊 for interactive visualizations
+Tableau 📊 for interactive visualisations

-Python (Pandas, Matplotlib) 🐍 for data preprocessing

 Excel/CSV 📜 for dataset management